Edward V: Missing Princes Project

 In 2022, Philippa Langley led "The Missing Princes Project" to discover the fate of the Princes in the Tower.
-The project began in 2015, following the reburial of Richard III in Leicester and was formally launched in July the following year.
-In 2023 she claimed to have discovered new evidence that disproved the theory that Richard III was responsible for the deaths of the princes.
-Along with Rob Rinder, she hosted a Channel 4 programme called Princes in the Tower: The New Evidence, in which she revealed her own theories and new archival discoveries.
-Although praising Langley's discoveries, The Spectators reviewer called the programme "a calculated insult to the viewer"; The Times called it "compelling" and awarded the documentary its "Critics Choice."
-The programme achieved a large audience with Richard III and the Princes in the Tower trending on Twitter / X. The Richard III Society issued a press release stating:
+The project began in 2015, following the reburial of Richard III in Leicester, and was formally launched in July the following year.
+In 2023, she claimed to have discovered new evidence that disproved the theory that Richard III was responsible for the deaths of the princes.
+Along with Rob Rinder, she hosted a Channel 4 programme called Princes in the Tower: The New Evidence, in which she presented her own theories and new archival discoveries.
+Although praising Langley's discoveries, The Spectators reviewer called the programme "a calculated insult to the viewer"; The Times described it as "compelling" and awarded the documentary its "Critics Choice".
+The programme achieved a large audience, with Richard III and the Princes in the Tower trending on Twitter / X. The Richard III Society issued a press release stating:

 The disappearance of the princes has always been described as a great unsolved mystery.
 Why?
 Because there was no evidence of their fate.
-Their murder was never more than conjecture, but it was put about by the authorities and – for safety’s sake – only the brave dared to think differently.
+Their murder was never more than conjecture, but it was put about by the authorities and – for safety's sake – only the brave dared to think differently.
 From now on, history must take account of this new breakthrough evidence.
 No longer can anyone confidently claim the princes were killed by Richard III.

-Three leading members of the Dutch Research Group who had assisted in the project subsequently distanced themselves from Langley's documentary and book, arguing that the documents they had discovered "are in our own opinion open to various interpretations and do not constitute irrefutable proof" for the survival of the princes.
+Three leading members of the Dutch Research Group who had assisted in the project later distanced themselves from Langley's documentary and book, arguing that the documents they had discovered "are in our own opinion open to various interpretations and do not constitute irrefutable proof" for the survival of the princes.
 Langley responded that her conclusions were based on "the totality of evidence thus assembled and the outcomes of a modern police missing person investigation methodology ... (and not through a traditional historical research method)".
 Historian Michael Hicks said that the new documents "do add to knowledge of the Tudor impostors, but they fall short of proof that either Edward V or Richard Duke of York survived beyond their disappearance in the autumn of 1483".